RedVoxInc/redvox-python-sdk/docs/python_sdk/session_model/README.md

 * `id`: string, id of the station.
 Default "" (empty string).
 * `uuid`: string, uuid of the station.
 Default "" (empty string).
 * `start_date`: float, timestamp since epoch UTC of when station was started.
 Default np.nan.
+* `station_description`: string, text description of the station.
+Default "" (empty string).
 * `app_name`: string, name of the app the station is running.
 Default "Redvox".
-* `app_version`: string, version of the app the station is running.
-Default "" (empty string).
 * `api`: float, version number of the API the station is using.
 Default np.nan.
 * `sub_api`: float, version number of the sub-API the station in using.
 Default np.nan.
 * `make`: string, make of the station.
 Default "" (empty string).
 * `model`: string, model of the station.
 Default "" (empty string).
-* `station_description`: string, text description of the station.
+* `app_version`: string, version of the app the station is running.
 Default "" (empty string).
+* `owner`: string, owner of the station.
+Default "" (empty string).
+* `is_private`: bool, True if the station is private.
+Default False.
-* `packet_duration_s`: float, length of station's data packets in seconds.
+* `packet_duration`: float, length of station's data packets in microseconds.
 Default np.nan.
+* `sensors`: list of SensorModels, the data associated with each sensor.
+Default empty list.
 * `num_packets`: int, number of files used to create the model.
 Default 0.
-* `first_data_timestamp`: float, timestamp of the first data point used to create the model.
-Default np.nan.
-* `last_data_timestamp`: float, timestamp of the last data point used to create the model.
-Default np.nan.
-* `has_moved`: bool, if True, location changed during session.
-Default False.
-* `location_stats`: LocationStats, container for number of times a location source has appeared the mean, and the standard deviation of the data points.
-Default empty LocationStats.
-* `best_latency`: float, the best latency of the model.
-Default np.nan.
-* `num_timesync_points`: int, the number of timesync data points.
-Default 0.
-* `mean_latency`: float, mean latency of the model.
-Default np.nan.
-* `mean_offset`: float, mean offset of the model.
-Default np.nan.
-* `num_gps_points`: int, the number of gps data points.
-Default 0.
-* `gps_offset`: optional tuple of (float, float), the slope and intercept (in that order) of the gps timing calculations.
-Default None.
-* `is_sealed`: bool, if True, the SessionModel will not accept any more data.
-This means the offset model and gps offset values are the best they can be, given the available data.
-Default False.
+* `metrics`: MetricsSessionModel, contains information about the station's location, battery, and temperature.
+  Default empty MetricsSessionModel.
+* `timesync_model`: TimeSyncModel, contains information about the station's timesync.
+Default empty TimeSyncModel.

 These are privatized properties that users cannot edit:

 * `_session_version`: string, the version of the SessionModel.
-* `_first_timesync_data`: CircularQueue, container for the first 15 points of timesync data; timestamp, latency, offset.
-  Default empty CircularQueue.
-* `_last_timesync_data`: CircularQueue, container for the last 15 points of timesync data.
-Default empty CircularQueue.
-* `_first_gps_data`: CircularQueue, container for the first 15 points of GPS offset data; timestamp and offset.
-  Default empty CircularQueue.
-* `_last_gps_data`: CircularQueue, container for the last 15 points of GPS offset data.
-Default empty CircularQueue.
-* `_sensors`: dictionary of str: float, the name of sensors and their mean sample rate as a dictionary.
-Default empty.
+* `_client`: string, the client used to create the SessionModel.
+* `_client_version`: string, the version of the client used to create the model.
 * `_sdk_version`: string, the version of the SDK used to create the model.
 * `_errors`: RedVoxExceptions, contains any errors found when creating the model.

-CircularQueue is a structure designed to hold up to a specified amount of values.
-If the queue is full, it can either deny adding new values or overwrite the oldest value with a new value.

 ### SessionModel Functions

 These are the functions SessionModel can invoke:

 * `as_dict() -> dict`: returns the SessionModel as a dictionary.
-* `from_json_dict(json_dict: dict) -> "SessionModel"`: converts the `json_dict` into a SessionModel returns it.
+* `from_json_dict(source: dict) -> "SessionModel"`: converts the `json_dict` into a SessionModel returns it.
 * `compress(self, out_dir: str = ".") -> Path`: compresses the SessionModel into a .pkl file and saved in directory
   named `out_dir`.
 Returns the path to the saved file.
 * `save(self, out_type: str = "json", out_dir: str = ".") -> Path`: saves the SessionModel as a JSON or pickle file in